 Only eligible costs will be reimbursed or allowed to be used as the sponsor's match.
-Eligible costs are those that relate directly to your project scope, were specified in your project budget table and narrative, and were incurred within the project period identified on your project agreement (except in the instance of eligible pre-award planning costs).
+Eligible costs are those that relate directly to your project scope, were specified in your project budget table and narrative, and were incurred within the project period identified on your Financial Assistance Agreement (except in the instance of eligible pre-award planning costs).